 The program consists of 12 different DVDs with 12 workouts in total.

 The original insanity program, on the other hand, came out in 2009.
-This program was created for people that absolutely wanted to be pushed to their limits during exercise.
-It self-proclaims to be one of the toughest workout programs to ever exist.
-And if you have ever tried insanity, you would know that they might just be correct.
+This program was created for people that wanted to be pushed to their limits during exercise.
+It self-proclaims to be one of the most robust workout programs ever to exist.
+And if you have ever tried insanity, you would know that they might be correct.

-The program itself lasts 60 days, contains 10 workout DVDs and 10 intense workouts but you will be cycling through for the two months.
+The program itself lasts 60 days, contains ten workout DVDs and ten intense workouts but you will be cycling through for the two months.